ACB-prgm/Phase1_Project/README.md

 The conclusions drawn from this analysis should prove beneficial to stakeholders entering into the film production industry, as well as veterans, in determining the characteristics of future films to create.

 ## Data
 I utilized the *TMDB 5000 Movie Dataset* available on [kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
+[Here](https://github.com/ACB-prgm/Phase1_Project/tree/main/TMDB_5000) in this repository.

 This database contains information about 5,000 relevant films'
 - Title
 - Profit